Harry Potter Books in Order: All 8 Books + Extras

 Harry Potter is a fantasy series about a boy who learns on his eleventh birthday that he’s a wizard and has been invited to attend Hogwarts School of Witchcraft and Wizardry.
 What starts as a magical school story quickly becomes something bigger as Harry discovers the truth about his past, the wizarding world, and the dark force that shaped his life before he could even remember it.

-At its core, the series blends magic, mystery, and coming-of-age storytelling.
-Each book follows Harry through a new school year with his friends Ron Weasley and Hermione Granger, and every year brings new secrets, dangers, and clues that build into a much larger conflict.
+Part of what makes the series work so well is how naturally it grows.
+Each book follows Harry through a new school year with Ron Weasley and Hermione Granger, and every year brings new secrets, dangers, and clues that build into a much larger conflict.

-Along the way, the books explore friendship, loyalty, courage, grief, prejudice, and the choices people make when power is on the line.
-The early books have a lighter, more whimsical feel, while the later books grow darker and more emotional as the stakes rise, which is a big part of why the series connects with both younger readers and adults.
+The books explore friendship, loyalty, courage, grief, prejudice, and the choices people make when power is on the line.
+The early books feel lighter and more whimsical, while the later books grow darker and more emotional as the stakes rise.

 Harry Potter Books FAQ